Update: Deadline for SCA implementation

 The only exception goes for the United Kingdom (UK) who decided to apply the SCA as from the 14th of September 2021.

 Ingenico has decided to continue rolling out its implementation plan.
 Considering the amount of work that still needs to be done to be fully compliant, we strongly advise you to do the same.
 Please check our dedicated FAQ on PSD2/3DSv2 to learn more about your responsibilities as a merchant for implementing this rule set.

 Payments are changing.
 We’ve got you covered, but here’s what you need to know.

 The EU’s Second Payment Services Directive (2015/2366 PSD2) entered into force in January 2018, aiming to ensure consumer protection across all payment types, promoting an even more open, competitive payments landscape.
 Acting as a payment service provider, Ingenico ePayments prides itself on being confirmed PSD2 compliant since 29 May 2018.

-One of the key requirements of PSD2 relates to Strong Customer Authentication (SCA) that will be required on all electronic transactions in the EU from September 2019.
+One of the key requirements of PSD2 relates to Strong Customer Authentication (SCA) that will be required on all electronic transactions in the EU from 1st of January 2021, and in UK from the 14th of September 2021.
 SCA will require your customers to authenticate themselves with at least TWO out of the following three methods:

 - Something they know (PIN, password, …)

 - Something they possess (card reader, mobile. …)

 - Something they are (voice recognition, fingerprint, …)

 Watch the video as we give more insights on the new PSD2 legislation.